Swafox/reverse-shells/README.md

 - `./revshells.py [Language]` - output for a specific position

 # Setup Ideas
-It is possble to make this script a part of your bash alias or even include it in `/bin/` to make an executable.
+It is possble to make this script a part of your bash alias or even include it in `/bin/` to make it an executable command.

 # Credits
 Cheat-sheet credit: http://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet